Work permits for employees in Germany: A complete guide for employers [2024]

 A visa application can be filled out after the interview.
 The application must almost always be submitted in person—exceptions to this rule are rare.

-Employees need the following to complete their visa application packet:
+Generally, employees need the following to complete their visa application packet (but this may vary by country of origin):

 • A valid passport with at least two blank pages